appcircleio/appcircle-docusaurus/docs/testing-distribution/testing-portal.md

 When a build is shared with testers, each tester will receive an email with a link to download the binary file and other details like version number and release notes.

-When the link is clicked, users will then be redirected to the tester portal.;
+When the link is clicked, users will then be redirected to the testing portal.;

 :::info

-The accounts used in the tester portal are completely independent from Appcircle accounts and only used for downloading shared apps.
+The accounts used in the testing portal are completely independent from Appcircle accounts and only used for downloading shared apps.

 :::